JakBul/Book_Manager/README.md

 * **Edit Book Page**

 When the user want to edit the book, he will be redirected to this page where is the form with already filled information of the actual book.
 By editing the book, the information will be changed in the database and then shown on the page.
 If the user would like to discard all of the changes, there is a button 'Cancel' which won't submit any changes made.

+As part of the deffensive programming, this page can be open only when the user who created the book is logged in, otherwise the user gets an error.
+The same counts for deleting the book.

 ![screenshot](documentation/edit_book_page.png)